 The Political System

-The structure of government in Belize is based on the British parliamentary system, and the legal system is modeled on the common law of England.
+The structure of government in Belize is based on the British parliamentary system, and the legal system is modelled on the common law of England.
 Belize has one of the most stable democratic Governments in Central America.
 The current head of state is Queen Elizabeth II of the United Kingdom, who, as Queen of Belize, is represented in the country by the Governor-General.

 However, the cabinet which is led by the prime minister, who is head of government, exercises executive authority.
 Ministers of the Cabinet are members of the majority political party in parliament.

 The bicameral National Assembly of Belize is composed of a House of Representatives and a Senate.
-There are thirty-one members of the House of Representatives who are popularly elected to a maximum five-year term and introduce legislation affecting the development of Belize.
+There are thirty-one members of the House of Representatives who are popularly elected to a maximum five-year term that introduce legislation affecting the development of Belize.
 The Senate which consists of twelve members are appointed by the Governor-General with a Senate president selected by the members.
 The Senate is responsible for debating and approving bills passed by the House of Representatives.
 Belize is a full participating member of the Caribbean Community (CARICOM).

 The local currency is the Belize dollar (BZD) and is fixed to the U.S. dollar at a rate of two Belize Dollars per U.S. dollar (BZD $2.00 to US $1.00).